oxheadalpha/tezos-faucet/README.md

 The faucet's backend code can be located at [tezos-faucet-backend](https://github.com/oxheadalpha/tezos-faucet-backend).
 The backend handles the faucet's private key, CAPTCHA secret, PoW challenge creation and solution verification, and the amounts of Tez sent.

-Sent amounts and challenge details are configured via `profiles`.
-This enforces security, avoiding a user trying to change amounts in frontend javascript code and drying out the faucet.
-Two profiles are created by default: **user**, to get 1 xtz and **baker** to get 6000 xtz.

 ### Proof of Work (PoW) Challenge

 To mitigate potential abuse and ensure a fair distribution of Tez, users are now required to solve computational challenges before receiving their Tez.
 This PoW mechanism discourages bots and other malicious actors from exploiting the faucet.

 ### Application Flow

-1. **Initiating the Process**: Upon a Tez request, the frontend communicates with the `/challenge` endpoint of the backend, providing essential details such as the user's address and the profile type.
+1. **Initiating the Process**: Upon a Tez request, the frontend communicates with the `/challenge` endpoint of the backend, providing essential details such as the user's address and the amount of Tez requested.
 2. **Receiving and Solving the Challenge**: The backend then sends a challenge.
 The difficulty and amount of challenges to be solved depends on factors such as if a CAPTCHA token was submitted and how much Tez was requested.
 The browser will create a webworker which will begin the process of finding a solution.
 3. **Submitting and Verifying the Solution**: After solving, the frontend sends the solution to the `/verify` endpoint.
 The backend then checks its validity.
 Assuming it is valid, if more challenges are pending, the user proceeds to solve them.
 Once all challenges are cleared, Tez is sent to the user's account.

 ## Programmatic Faucet Usage

-We provide a [`getTez.js`](./scripts/getTez.js) script for programmatic faucet usage.
+For programmatic usage of the faucet, we provide an npm package `@oxheadalpha/get-tez`.
+The code can be found [here](https://github.com/oxheadalpha/tezos-faucet/tree/main/getTez).
+Please refer to it for more details on how to use it.
 This script can be run from a JavaScript program or directly from a shell.
+It interacts with the backend to request Tez, solve the required challenges, and verify the solutions.

-Please note that the `getTez.js` script does not use CAPTCHA.
-Therefore, challenges can be configured to make them more difficult and require more of them to be solved when using the programmatic faucet.
+Please note that the programmatic faucet code does not use CAPTCHA and so more challenges can be given when using it.

 ## Setup